MarquezProject/marquez/examples/airflow/README.md

 * Start Marquez
 * Start Postgres

 To view the Airflow UI and verify it's running, open http://localhost:8080.
+Then, login using the username and password: `airflow` / `airflow`.
 You can also browse to http://localhost:3000 to view the Marquez UI.

 ## Step 4: View Collected Metadata